NANOZOLID® TECHNOLOGY PLATFORM

 The patent portfolio is judged to be sound and includes methods for controlling drug release, the manufacturing process, injection devices/aids, the method for controlling the solidification rate and the principle for treating prostate cancer with the NanoZolid technology.

-Both the US patent office and the European Patent Office has approved a novel patent for NanoZolid® that provides patent protection until 2037 for both the LIDDS technology platform and for the drugs developed in combination with NanoZolid®.
+Both the US patent office and the European Patent Office have recently approved a novel patent for NanoZolid® that provides patent protection until 2037 for both the LIDDS technology and for drug formulations based on NanoZolid®.

 |PATENT||PATENT||US||EU||REST OF THE WORLD|